 Circumstances in love don't always play out the way we want them to.
 Sometimes he has a girlfriend.
-Sometimes he's leaving the country.
-Sometimes he's just not interested.
+Sometimes she's leaving the country.
+Sometimes they’re just not interested.

-Sometimes the problem isn't getting a guy to like you, but rather getting yourself to stop liking him.
+Sometimes the problem isn't getting someone to like you, but rather getting yourself to stop liking them.

-Let them wash over you.
-Let yourself feel sadness, grief and even despair, if that's what comes.
+Let your feelings wash over you.
 Sooner or later, the storm will blow over.

 There's nothing more important than having good people around when you're feeling down.
 Surround yourself with supportive friends and family.
 This will give you a secure base and the emotional support you need to pick you up.

 Connect with them.
-Play board games, watch movies, have a girl's night in.
+Play board games, watch movies, cook together.
 Do whatever makes you feel good.
 A good set of friends or family will help you remember your own value and push you out into the world again when you're ready.

-It might seem counterintuitive to write a list of things you liked about him, but I assure you, there is a method to this madness.
+It might seem counterintuitive to write a list of things you liked about them, but it can be a helpful exercise.

 There is no better time to turn the spotlight onto you than when you're hurting in love.
 Fill your schedule with enriching activities.
 Have you always wanted to learn how to dance?
 Start taking classes.
 Have you been out of the gym for a while?
 Go back.
 Have you always wanted to learn a language?
 Download the first module.

-Not only do these things take your attention off him, but they also help you grow in the meantime, helping you feel good about yourself and become a more fulfilled person.
+Not only do these things take your attention off your heartache, but they also help you grow, helping you feel good about yourself and become a more fulfilled person.

 Meet new people.
 Flirt with those people.
-Remember what it's like to enjoy men.
+Remember how fun it can be.
 Don't jump into a relationship, just appreciate what it's like to feel attractive and wanted as you enrich your life with new people.

-And then, one day, as you continue to put yourself out there, you'll turn around and realize you haven't thought about him in a week.
-Your life, your friends and perhaps even a new man will have taken over the mental real estate he used to own.
+And then, one day, as you continue to put yourself out there, you'll turn around and realize you haven't thought about your old crush in a week.
+Your life, your friends, and perhaps even a new love interest will have taken over the mental real estate your crush used to occupy.